 Excellent care and pastoral provision within King’s Magna ensures that every student is treated as an individual and provided with personalised support to help them achieve and develop as successful members of the wider community.
-THRIVE@QE is our innovative pastoral programme, developed to promote well-being and resilience in students throughout their QE journey.
+Wellbeing Sessions is our innovative pastoral programme, developed to promote well-being and resilience in students throughout their QE journey.
 With over 30 different sessions each week, King's Magna students take full advantage of what is on offer and engage readily with the dedicated Pastoral Team.

 Find out more about QE's excellent Pastoral Care.

 By Year 9, King's Magna students are ready to take advantage of the opportunities presented by the introduction of a number of stimulating option choices, which allow them to follow a bespoke curriculum.
 They are guided in their choices through an extensive package of support, ensuring that their decisions are well-informed and best suited to their personal educational journey.
 This prepares them well for the next stage of their learning and the transition to The College or The Faculty.